NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``AttachedToWall``                            idref                                See [#]_                  Yes                  ID of attached wall
   ============================================  =================  ================  ========================  ========  =========  =============================================================

+  .. [#] For bay or garden windows, this should represent the *total* area, not just the primary flat exposure.
+         The ratio of total area to primary flat exposure is typically around 1.15 for bay windows and 2.0 for garden windows.
   .. [#] Orientation choices are "northeast", "east", "southeast", "south", "southwest", "west", "northwest", or "north".
   .. [#] GlassLayers choices are "single-pane", "double-pane", "triple-pane", or "glass block".
   .. [#] Summer vs winter shading seasons are determined per :ref:`shadingcontrol`.